An Overview of and what happens at Photographic Group meets?

 - Visits and trips out to places of local interest may be arranged together with start and end of meeting meals at a local pub or restaurant.

 - There is usually a “unit photograph” competition.
 Members are invited to put on display a couple of photographs (unmounted) in their unit, and all members can walk round to view and (if they wish) score them.
 Scores are summed and winners are announced before the end of the meet.
-The winning photos usually appear in Photocamper (our quarterly magazine)and within the Member’s page of www.photogroup.co.uk.
+The winning photos may appear in Photocamper (our quarterly magazine) and within the Member’s page of www.photogroup.co.uk.

-- Members can if they wish visit local attractions, events, National Trust properties, etc, often in small groups of friends to share travelling.
+- Members can visit local attractions, events, National Trust properties, etc, often in small groups of friends to share travelling.

 - People are always on hand to help with photographic, camping and other queries.